 We've developed a "one-stop shopping" site for open burning for Johnson County.
 You'll find the state air quality regulations as well as an application for obtaining an open burning exemption from our office.
 To apply for a burning permit from your local fire department or district, we have included their contact information and links to their websites.
 We also have a page devoted to local burning conditions and if there are any restrictions on open burning within Johnson County.

-Johnson County Department of Health & Environmental Department will not be issuing open burning approvals to occur in April.
+Johnson County Department of Health & Environmental Department does not issue open burning approvals during the month of April.

 Open Burning Exemptions

 The exemption form should be returned by US mail to our office at least five (5) business days prior to the start of the scheduled burning.
 You may also fax the completed form to 913-715-6970.
 Please complete all sections and write legibly.

 You must include a map of the burn location with your application.
 A hand-drawn map is adequate but must be legible and labeled.
 Try using Johnson County's Automated Information Mapping System or another online mapping program to pinpoint the burn location and print the map.

 The signed application should be faxed to 913-715-6970 or mailed to:

 Johnson County Department of Health and Environment